-Dr Ruto, who is on a five-day tour of the Western region, said cartels have frustrated the government agenda to revive Mumias Sugar Company.
+Ruto, who is on a five-day tour of Western, said cartels have frustrated the government agenda to revive Mumias sugar company.

-Sarbjit Rai took over the management of the sugar mill about a year ago but Jaswant Rai moved to court contesting the lease arrangement and how it was awarded to his brother.
+Jaswant Rai moved to court contesting the lease arrangement and the manner in which Mumias Sugar Company was handed over to his brother.